 In Indonesian culture, bargaining over the price is well anchored and totally normal.
 As a result, the first price mentioned is usually much higher than the actual price the seller expects.
 Even if you are not practiced in negotiating, you will get the hang of it very quickly.
 Just say a price that’s lower than what you’re actually willing to pay.
 So you can get closer and closer to each other’s price and end up in the middle at a price that you are both happy with.

 But please do not overdo it with the bargaining.
 Many locals are reliant on the money the tourists bring and, what for us may be just a few cents, for them, it can already make a huge difference.
 In particular, in places such as supermarkets or hotels shouldn’t be negotiated about the prices as they are fixed, just as you probably would never try to negotiate the price at your supermarket back home.

-Extra tip: In Bali, there are many tourist traps and traders often try to overcharge tourists.
+Extra tip: There are quite some tourist scams in Bali, and traders often try to overcharge tourists.
 So try to find out in advance how much you should pay for the product or service.
 You can do this, for example on the Internet or simply by asking at your accommodation.

 On such a popular island like Bali, you might think that public transport is well developed and easy to use.
 But the reality is not that easy.
-We had to learn about this already on arrival at the port of Bali after our passage from the neighboring island of Java.
+We had to learn about this already on arrival at Bali’s port after our passage from the neighboring island of Java.
 Although buses run from here to the (for tourists) most important places, such as Denpasar, Ubud, and Kuta, however, there are no fixed prices.
-(Theoretically, there are, but it is impossible to find someone who is willing to take a tourist to the actual prices.)
+(Theoretically, there are, but it is impossible to find someone willing to take a tourist to the actual prices.)

-Bali Budget Tip 2: Before buying your ticket, check on the Internet about the actual price of your bus ticket.
+Bali Budget Tip 2: Before buying your ticket, check on the Internet about your bus ticket’s actual price.
 Let the bus driver know that you are aware of the actual price and try not to pay much more than the locals.